The Most Exigent Eigenvalue: Guaranteeing Consensus under an Unknown Communication Topology and Time Delays: The most Exigent Eigenvalue

+The knowledge of which eigenvalue creates the most restrictive value implies that one does not need to know under which communication topology the agents are operating in order to guarantee stability with respect to the delay.
 Let us consider a group of agents operating under protocol \eqref{eq:noself}.
 According to Lemma \ref{le:me1}, the most exigent eigenvalue is the smallest eigenvalue of the weighted adjacency matrix of the communication topology under which the agents are operating.
 But this eigenvalue is lower bounded: it can never be smaller than $-1$.
 This implies that the stability boundary defined by \eqref{eq:tau1} for $\lambda=-1$ is the most restrictive for any possible topology.
 Figure \ref{fig:boundarynonself} shows a plot of this boundary in the tree dimensional domain $\left(k_1,\,k_2,\tau\right)$.
 Selecting a parametric combination below this surface guarantees that the agents reach consensus \emph{regardless of the topology under which they are operating}, provided that connectivity is present.
 This is also independent from the number of agents.

 In order to perform a similar analysis for protocol \eqref{eq:self}, we need to consider an upperbound for the eigenvalues of the Laplacian of a graph.
-The first and most conservative of such bounds was presented by \cite{Anderson1985}, and is states that the eigenvalues of the Laplacian of a connected graph are always less than or equal to twice the largest vertex degree of the graph, i.e., $\lambda\leq2\max_i\,\delta_i$.
-Some other authors have presented less conservative bounds \cite{Li1997,Pan2002}, but they requiere to have an extra knowledge of the structure of the graph.
+The first and most conservative of such bounds was presented in \cite{Anderson1985}, and is states that the eigenvalues of the Laplacian of a connected graph are always less than or equal to twice the largest vertex degree of the graph, i.e., $\lambda\leq2\max_i\,\delta_i$.
+Some other authors have presented less conservative bounds \cite{Li1997,Pan2002}, but they require to have an extra knowledge of the structure of the graph.
 Without any \emph{a priori} knowledge of the structure of the communication topology, using the bound given by \cite{Anderson1985} is the safest approach.